 by Leon Pantenburg

-Disclaimer: Orion supplied the cooler for this review, and I will return it when the product testing is over.
-I was not paid to do this review, and at the time of publication, Orion is not an advertiser on SurvivalCommonSense.com.
+Disclaimer: Orion supplied the cooler for this review.
+I was not paid to write this review, and Orion is not an advertiser on SurvivalCommonSense.com.

 If there is a market for a product, someone will produce it.